 Marion is a PhD student at the Aix-Marseille School of Economics in France.
 Marion is interested in international health, health policy, empirical studies, and mixed methods.
 In her dissertation, she looks at people living with chronic hepatitis B in rural Senegal through the glance of the Health Capability Paradigm developped by Jennifer Prah Ruger at the Health Equity and Policy Lab.
 Marion holds a Master's degree in Economics from Sciences Po, and a Master's degree in Political Philosophy and Ethics from Sorbonne Université.
 Previous to her PhD, she studied in South Africa, was a French language department assistant at DePauw University (IN) and worked for the French Treasury in Laos, South East Asia.

-Mitshin Phatcharachatraphat is currently a graduate student in an executive program at the Graduate School of Public Administration, National Institution Development Administration (NIDA), Thailand.
+Mitshin Phatcharachatraphat is a graduate student in an executive program at the Graduate School of Public Administration, National Institution Development Administration (NIDA), Thailand.
 Mitshin serves as a financial advisor in the Thai capital market and is also a giving gold-backed loaner in her gold shops in Udon Thani, Thailand.
-Mitshin holds a Bachelor of Business Administration in Finance (BBA) degree from Mahidol University International College, Thailand.
-She has over 4 years of experience in the finance field and working with disadvantaged, local Thai communities.
-Talking to with these customers, she learnt that without collateral and the steady income the poor always had to pay higher interest rate to the formal financial institutions than to the gold merchants or even to local loan sharks.
-This evidently represented the systemic, structured vicious cycle of poverty in Thailand.
-During her stay in the O’Neill School, Indiana University, she will be performing research on how different countries combat chronic poverty through analyzing social contexts, public finance, and sustainable development.
+She has 4+ years of experience in the finance field and working with disadvantaged, local Thai communities, where she witnessed first-hand the systemic cycle of poverty in Thailand.
+During her stay in the O’Neill School, she will be performing research on how different countries combat chronic poverty through analyzing social contexts, public finance, and sustainable development.